csJd/md-notes/review/cplusplus/README.md

     varibale in a `const` declaration can be initialized by any valid expression; the compiler will verify that the variable is a constant expression when declaring a variable in a `constexpr` declaration.
 (P66)

+    Although constructors can’t be `const` (P262), constructors in a literal class can be `constexpr` (P239) functions.
+A constexpr constructor must meet the requirements of a constructor—meaning it can have no return statement—and of a `constexpr` function–meaning the only executable statement it can have is a return statement (P239).
+As a result, the body of a `constexpr` constructor is typically empty.
+(P300)

   * const member function
     The nonconst member function will not be viable for const objects; we can only call const member functions on a const object.
 We can call either version on a nonconst object, but the nonconst version will be a better match.
 (P276)